Opel Astra: Overview

-Naming convention

-The Astra nameplate originates from Vauxhall, which had manufactured and marketed earlier generations of the Opel Kadett (the Kadett D (1979–1984) and Kadett E (1984–1991)) as the Vauxhall Astra.
+The Astra nameplate originates from Vauxhall, which had manufactured and marketed earlier generations of the Opel Kadett (the Kadett D and Kadett E) as the Vauxhall Astra since March 1980.
 Subsequent GM Europe policy standardised model nomenclature in the early 1990s, whereby model names were the same in all markets regardless of the marque they were sold under.

 As of 2021, there have been six generations of the Astra (or eleven generations of the Kadett/Astra family as a whole).
 In a fashion typical for Opel, they are designated with subsequent letters of the Latin alphabet.
-Opel's official convention is that the Astra is a logical continuation of the Kadett lineage, thus, the first generation of Opel Astra as the Astra F (the last Opel Kadett was the Kadett E).
-The usual convention would have started with Astra A, if the Astra had been considered a separate model.
+Opel's official convention is that the Astra is a logical continuation of the Kadett lineage, thus, the first generation of Opel Astra became the Astra F rather than the Astra A since the final Opel Kadett was the Kadett E. The Mk1 and Mk2 Vauxhall Astras are sometimes called the Astra D and Astra E by enthusiasts to mark the continuity with their sister models.

 Models sold as Vauxhall, Holden, or Chevrolet have different generation designations reflecting the history of those nameplates in their home markets and their naming conventions.

-Astra F (T92; 1992)
+First generation (Astra F – T91; 1991)

 The Astra F debuted in September 1991.
 With the Kadett E's successor, Opel adopted the Astra nameplate, which was already used by Vauxhall for the Kadett D and E (see Vauxhall Astra).
 It was offered as a three- or five-door hatchback, a saloon (sedan), and an estate (wagon) known as the Caravan and available with five doors only, bringing Opel's run of three-door wagons to an end at long last.
+The Caravan appeared in October 1991, immediately after the original introduction, as did the sporty, 16-valve GSI model with its aggressive bodykit.
 A cabriolet was also offered, designed, and built by Bertone in Italy.

+Compared to the Kadett, the Astra grew slightly in all dimensions except the wheelbase.
+The windshield was moved forward by 7.5 cm while the roof was extended the same amount at the rear, meaning a significant increase in interior volume.

-While the Astra F finished production in Germany in 1998, Polish-built Astras remained on offer in Central and Eastern Europe, as well as Turkey, with the name Opel Astra Classic from 1998 to 2002.
+The Astra F received a cosmetic facelift in 1994, accompanied by improved rust protection.
+This included a new grille with a larger Opel badge, clear front turn signals, new door mirrors (replacing the earlier Kadett E units used on the pre-facelift model), and a generally smoothed-out appearance.
+While the Astra F finished production in Germany in 2000, Polish-built Astras remained on offer in Central and Eastern Europe, as well as Turkey, India and Asia with the name Opel Astra Classic from 1999 to 2003.

 The Astra F consisted of two main revisions and was revised in 1995, with the launch of Opel's new Ecotec engine.